 What to do in Naples

-As one of Italy’s major cities, you can imagine that Naples has quite a few things that you can do during your day trip from Rome.
+As one of Italy’s major cities, you can imagine that Naples has quite a few things you can do during your day trip from Rome.
 But which things should you do?

 One of the best ways to view Naples — and the surrounding areas — is to climb the iconic Mount Vesuvius.
 What better way to escape the hustle and bustle of Rome than to climb thousands of feet into the air and look down over Naples from above?
 An unforgettable experience, if more so for the adventurous types.